-- Subcontracting Contracts for goods, works or services that are part of the action tasks (see Annex 1). - In-kind contributions In-kind contributions within the meaning of Article 2(36) of EU Financial Regulation 2018/1046, i.e. non-financial resources made available free of charge by third parties to a beneficiary. - Fraud Fraud within the meaning of Article 3 of EU Directive 2017/13713 and Article 1 of the Convention on the protection of the European Communities' financial interests, drawn up by the Council Act of 26 July 19954, as well as any other wrongful or criminal deception intended to result in financial or personal gain. - Irregularities Any type of breach (regulatory or contractual) which could impact the EU financial interests, including irregularities within the meaning of Article 1(2) of EU Regulation 2988/955. - Grave professional misconduct Any type of unacceptable or improper behaviour in exercising one's profession, especially by employees, including grave professional misconduct within the meaning of Article 136(1)(c) of EU Financial Regulation 2018/1046. - Applicable EU, international and national law Any legal acts or other (binding or non-binding) rules and guidance in the area concerned. - Portal EU Funding & Tenders Portal; electronic portal and exchange system managed by the European Commission and used by itself and other EU institutions, bodies, offices or agencies for the management of their funding programmes (grants, procurements, prizes, etc).
+Regulation 2018/1046, i.e. non-financial resources made available free of charge by third parties.

+- Fraud Fraud within the meaning of Article 3 of EU Directive 2017/1371 and Article 1 of the Convention on the protection of the European Communities' financial interests, drawn up by the Council Act of 26 July 1995, as well as any other wrongful or criminal deception intended to result in financial or personal gain. - Irregularities Any type of breach (regulatory or contractual) which could impact the EU financial interests, including irregularities within the meaning of Article 1(2) of EU Regulation 2988/95. - Grave professional misconduct Any type of unacceptable or improper behaviour in exercising one's profession, especially by employees, including grave professional misconduct within the meaning of Article 136(1)(c) of EU Financial Regulation 2018/1046. - Applicable EU, international and national law Any legal acts or other (binding or non-binding) rules and guidance in the area concerned. - Portal EU Funding & Tenders Portal; electronic portal and exchange system managed by the European Commission and used by itself and other EU institutions, bodies, offices or agencies for the management of their funding programmes (grants, procurements, prizes, etc.).